 FAC is linked to Heliotrust, an organization whose mandate is to “explore, develop, conserve and share ecological farming systems” through actions such as farmland conservation and a farmer-mentor program.
-See the Heliotrust page and blog.
+See the Heliotrust page.

 Musicians 4 Farmers is a celebration of local food, farmers and great music, with ticket sales going to support Heliotrust’s important work.